Value Stream Mapping

 - What percentage of work is rejected by the next step in the process?

 Your team will need to identify these things for each step in the process.
 Don’t forget to identify where your intake process originated, whether that be stakeholder conversations, service desk, etc.

 After your team has completed the initial value stream map, they have most likely identified a few rework loops.
 Rework loops are interruptions in the value stream where steps have to be corrected.

-In this example, the team had to fix code review comments 10% of the time before it could be reviewed and merged to master.
+In this example, the team had to fix code review comments 10% of the time before they could be reviewed and merged into master.